bswiley/Challenge1/README.md

 ## Installation
-This page was deployed directly after the above fixes were made so there is no need to do anything else to implement these changes.
+This page was deployed directly to https://bswiley.github.io/Challenge1/ after the work was completed and there is no need to do anything else to implement these changes.

 ## License
-The work added to this page was done free of license and the license should default to that of the original webpage
+The work added to this page was done free of license and the license should default to that of the original webpage.